mkhofmann/Littlefoot/readme.txt

 Profiles can be saved as .txt files in same location.
 Further developement:
-Completely variable install and drop locations diagrams of design variable diagrams of design sliding options for sizes to make boundries clear file chooser buttons as submit features
+Completely variable install and drop locations variable diagrams of design file chooser buttons as submit features

 for any errors that cannot be worked around or error messages that seem suspicious as to the cause please contact me at hofmann.megan@gmail.com.